sstokesgmu/BudgetApp/README.md

 ---
 - [X] Deprecate the index.html file and make a ts to handle server interaction
 - [X] **New Goal id: 1** Create a Database with basic (John Doe) account information
+- [ ] Completed refactoring from updateProStruct branch
 - [ ] Connect server to database with mongooose
 - [ ] Create routes and handlers for get, post, and put for dataset
 - [ ] On the frontend create a html page to show